 And your customers?
 Well, 81% of them try to solve their own problems before getting in touch with customer support.

 The shocking part?
 Even after all of this, less than a third of brands offer self-service options, like knowledge bases.
+For those looking to get started, check out our top knowledge base software to find the best platform for your needs.

 Templates make it easier and more convenient for you to create articles, and for internal teams and customers to consume helpful content in a short amount of time.